torvalds/linux/Documentation/kernel-hacking/hacking.rst

 fast: frequently it simply acknowledges the interrupt, marks a 'software interrupt' for execution and exits.

-You can tell you are in a hardware interrupt, because :c:func:`in_irq()` returns true.
+You can tell you are in a hardware interrupt, because in_hardirq() returns true.

 .. warning::